idaholab/moose/modules/tensor_mechanics/doc/content/modules/tensor_mechanics/NewMaterialSystem.md

 The [`ComputeLagrangianStrain`](ComputeLagrangianStrain.md) class uses the `large_kinematics` option to switch between large strain kinematics and small strain kinematics.
 This option must be set consistently between the strain calculator and the kernels.
-The [TensorMechanics/MasterAction](/Modules/TensorMechanics/Master/index.md) can be used to automatically setup the kernels and strain calculator with consistent options.
+The [TensorMechanics/MasterAction](/Modules/TensorMechanics/Master/index.md) can be used to automatically setup the kernels and strain calculator with consistent options by using the `strain=SMALL` or `strain=FINITE` options.

 Material models do not *need* to use the `large_kinematics` option and there is no requirement it be set consistently with the strain calculator and the kernel.